 Reduced interventions (forceps, vacuum) and therefore reduced damage to mother and babe

 Gravity is on your side to bring baby down to the cervix, which encourages it to dilate

-Less risk of trauma to perineum during birth
+Lower risk of trauma to your lady parts

-When the top of the pelvic bones are pushed together, the bottom will open up more (pelvic outlet).
-You can have your partner or midwife perform the double hip squeeze technique at the later stages of pregnancy, once the pelvic bones have softened and are more moveable.
-It is very useful during the actual labor as well.
+This is a great technique that you can use during the later stages of pregnancy and during labor.
+The pelvic bones begin to soften up and therefore are more moveable during these stages.
+You can have your partner, PT or midwife perform this.
+Have them squeeze the top of your pelvic bones together, which will cause the bottom of your pelvis or pelvic outlet to open up more.
 I have to say, from prior experience, patients tend to LOVE this move.
 It takes so much pressure off this area and we all know during the final stages of pregnancy, getting some of the load off is much welcomed.

 It is SO important to know how to work this area.
 How to contract, relax, and bulge it.
 Get familiar with working it PRIOR to labor and delivery.
 During the pushing phase you will want to use your abdominals to push down, while relaxing your pelvic floor.
 The Expecting and Empowered Pregnancy Guide has this all laid out for you so thank you know how to prep your body for your big event.

 Gaining some awareness of your pelvic floor can be powerful.
 It plays a major role in labor and delivery.
 To contract your pelvic floor, think about your pelvic floor as a diamond shaped muscle: Front to back (pubic bone to coccyx), and side to side (from sit bone to sit bone).
 To contract your pelvic floor, contract your rectum and pull it toward the back of your pubic bone.